 Publisher & MD; the strategies and slogans, the words and plots and characters and themes, the ethos, the packaging and cover designs and typography.
 Previously known for The Black Library, Solaris Books, and even a clutch of delightful Sonic the Hedgehog tie-in books, some of them not even written under a pseudonym.
 Has “opinions”.
-Track him down on Twitter or LinkedIn, or listen to his top pop selections on Nusiki or hear him DJing at an after-party at an SF convention near you soon enough.
+Track him down on Twitter or LinkedIn.
+Catch up with his top pop selections on Nusiki or hear him DJing at an after-party at an SF convention near you soon enough.
 Our Marco won the World Fantasy Special Award (Professional) in 2011 for his work with Angry Robot; he’s been insufferable ever since.

 North American Sales and Marketing Manager.
 Mike is ideally suited to the task of getting Angry Robot books into the hands of the genre-fiction-loving masses of that area.
 He has a background in bookselling and publisher sales and has previously worked for the Wybel Marketing Group, representing publishers such as Dark Horse Comics, Night Shade Books, Felony & Mayhem Press, and more to trade and wholesale accounts across the Midwest.
 But that’s not all: Mike is also a published genre author.
 His debut novel, Geekomancy is published by Pocket Star/S&S. Check it out, folks.
 Badger him on Twitter at @MikeRUnderwood.